cubewise-code/arc-plugins/rest-api-query/README.md

 # Admin tasks simple plugin
-This plugin can be used to create a list of tasks that you have to do regularly such as:
+This plugin can be used to run REST API query and see the JSON result
-* Maintaining a cube view
-* Maintaining a subset
-* Running a process
-* Running a chore

 <img src="https://s3-ap-southeast-2.amazonaws.com/downloads.cubewise.com/web_assets/arc-pulgins/rest-api.gif" />